-I personally use Quicken and download my account activity a couple of times a week to make sure I know how my finances are doing.
+I personally use Quicken and input my account activity a couple of times a week to make sure I know how my finances are doing.

-If you don’t use Quicken, you can use other services like Personal Capital or track all of your spending in Excel or on a sheet of paper.
+If you don’t use Quicken, you can use other services like Personal Capital or track your spending in Excel or even on a sheet of paper.

-It doesn’t matter how you track your finances, but if you’re living without a budget you must track your expenses extremely accurately and often to be able to survive and thrive financially.
+It doesn’t matter how you track your finances.
+That said, you must track your expenses accurately to be able to survive and thrive financially without a budget.

 4) Analyze Your Spending Frequently